Baptornis: Systematics

 Baptornis was related to the bigger, better known Hesperornis.
 Both belonged to the Hesperornithes, a group of prehistoric birds which were uniquely adapted to diving and swimming, and had teeth.
 Otherwise, they were fairly similar to living birds rather than to more dinosaur-like forms such as Archaeopteryx or the Enantiornithes.

 As Baptornis was quite peculiar among the Hesperornithes, the family Baptornithidae has been established for it.
 Presently this is considered monotypic by most.
 However, it was recently established that the supposed "Cretaceous flamingo" Parascaniornis stensioi from the Late Cretaceous of Ivö Island in Sweden was not a flamingo and neither, as suggested by others, a gaviiform (loon) nor a procellariiform, but in fact belongs with Baptornis.
 As there is insufficient material for a proper comparison, it is not known whether it is also a junior synonym of B. advenus or a second species.

 In 2004, it was announced that material of a second species were being prepared for description.
 This specimen was about twice as massive as the type of B. advenus.
 The bones had been found in the lower Pierre Shale of SW South Dakota.
 James Martin and Amanda Cordes-Person named this species Baptornis varneri in 2007, but it was later reclassified as a species of the genus Brodavis and may not have been closely related to B. advenus.

 In addition, two other prehistoric diving birds of the Late Cretaceous are sometimes placed in the Baptornithidae:Potamornis is in all probability a member of the Hesperornithes.
 However, it is unclear with which of these it is most closely allied; some place it in the Baptornithidae.

 More interesting - or controversial - is the case of Neogaeornis.
 This bird, whose remains were found in Chile, might be a baptornithid also.
 Others consider it closely related to certain modern birds, either the Gaviiformes, or the Procellariiformes.

+Relationships

+In 2015, a species-level phylogenetic analysis found the following relationships among hesperornitheans.